LucasAAraujo/LucasAAraujo/README.md

 ### Olá! 👋

-- 👨🏻‍💻 I’m currently working as Software Developer with main focus in Laravel and Vue.
+- 👨🏻‍💻 I’m currently working as Software Developer with main focus in Laravel and React.
-- 🌱 I’m also proficient in Python, React, and MongoDB.
+- 🌱 I’m also proficient in Python, Vue, SQL, MongoDB and Azure.

 ## My Skills